bernardoseven/Sample-App/README.md

 the sessions helper.
 note: temporary sessions are not vulnerable to any attack, but permanent cookies are vulnerable to a session hijacking attack(we must limit the info in that case).
+note: if we want to use bootstrap ability to make dropdown menus, we have to include bootstrap in the rails asset pipeline application.js, with the code: //= require bootstrap

 **********************************
 **********************************